 Prospective students applying to the Programs in Design and Production (scenic, costume, lighting, video, sound, and technical direction) must submit portfolio materials to our online portfolio site , and bring portfolio materials to an in-person interview.
 Students who are unable to attend an in-person interview may scheduled a phone or video interview.

-Prospective students applying to the MFA Directing program may submit either a physical portfolio with DVDs or a digital portfolio containing links to vimeo or youtube.
+Prospective students applying to the MFA Directing program should submit an online portfolio containing links to vimeo or youtube.
 Digital portfolios must be submitted to our online portfolio site .
 Video links or portfolios will not be accepted via email.

 Prospective students applying to the Management programs must submit a physical portfolio through the mail.
 Please include a completed Portfolio Information Form with each mailed portfolio package.
 Address your portfolio to the Office of Admissions at CalArts using the Portfolio Mailing Label.
 Do not send your portfolio directly to the School of Theater.
 Doing so will cause a delay in the review of your work.
 See the individual programs for specific requirements.